Codeception/Codeception/docs/04-AcceptanceTests.md

 Generated scenarios will be stored in your ___data__ directory in text files.

-**This scenario can be performed either by a simple PHP browser or by a browser with Selenium WebDriver**.
-We will start writing our first acceptance tests with a PHPBrowser.
+**This scenario can be performed either by a simple PHP Browser or by a browser with Selenium WebDriver**.
+We will start writing our first acceptance tests with a PhpBrowser.

 ## PHP Browser

 This is the fastest way to run acceptance tests, since it doesn't require running an actual browser.
 We use a PHP web scrapper, which acts like a browser: it sends a request, then receives and parses the response.
 Codeception uses [Guzzle](http://guzzlephp.org) and Symfony BrowserKit to interact with HTML web pages.
 Please note that you can't test actual visibility of elements, or javascript interactions.
-Good thing about PhpBrowser is that it can be run in any environment with just PHP and CURL required.
+Good thing about PhpBrowser is that it can be run in any environment with just PHP and cURL required.

 Common PhpBrowser drawbacks: